Pretty Handsome Awkward

 "Pretty Handsome Awkward" is the second single from the Used's third studio album, Lies for the Liars.
 The song was released to US alternative radio on August 21, 2007 and released to UK radio on September 3.
 The song is perhaps best known for being played during a chase scene in Michael Bay's film Transformers and is also featured on the soundtrack as well as a downloadable track on Guitar Hero III: Legends of Rock.
 The single peaked at No. 37 on the US Alternative Airplay.
 It was rumored that the track was written about My Chemical Romance frontman Gerard Way, but Bert McCracken said that this is not true.
+It is also used as the official goal theme for the NHL’s Utah Mammoth.